Main Courthouse Tour Information

 • All guests must wear proper attire when visiting the judicial center.
 Shorts, hats, flip-flops, halters and tank tops are not suitable for the courtroom.

 • Each tour is created to accommodate each group.
-A tour may consist of court observation, visit to the law library and jury room, K-9 demonstration.
+A tour may consist of: court observation, a visit to the jury room, self-service center, law library and/or a K-9 demonstration.

-• The tour guide will attempt to arrange for a brief question and answer session with a Judge.
+• We will attempt to arrange for a brief question and answer session with a Judge.

 • Please remember that the judicial courthouse is a place of business where our community comes to address important legal matters.
 All tour groups must conduct themselves accordingly.
 Disruptive behavior will not be tolerated.